 Every dime we obtain through donations helps us defray costs for publications, transportation, research and education.
 With no financial attachments to any formal institutions or economic interests we can afford to be the voice of the chaparral without concern over future funding.

-So please join us to help support our mission by becoming amember at one of the following three levels:
+So please join us to help support our mission by becoming amember at one of the following four levels:

 A Personal Message About Soccer and Nature

 After controlling the ball 90% of the time, shutting out the opposition three games in a row, and riding high on friendship born from struggle and cooperation, our 10-year-old son's soccer All-Star team was forced into a penalty kick show-down due to a 1:1 tie.
 As each player squared off, the tie continued until the last, with goalie kicking against goalie.
 We lost.
 It was such lousy way to lose, especially since our team had played so well together.
 Such a one-on-one showdown just doesn't seem right.

 You may be wondering what this has to do with chaparral; well, quite a bit actually.
 You see Sunday, the day we would have been playing in the final game had we won, our family of four spent the afternoon hiking up a mountain covered with magnificent, old-growth chaparral near our home.
 At one point the vegetation was so high and dense that our path had to weave its way through a narrow tunnel of ceanothus, the canopy of which arched more than three feet over my head.
 I'm six feet six inches tall.
 More than a century ago, such a place would have been a utilized by the California grizzly bear to travel from one side of the mountain to the other.